Philosophy, Computing, and Artificial Intelligence

 The amount of error in a network is sensitive to its weights and biases.
 Training or learning in a network is a matter of finding a set of weights and biases that minimize the error.

-To get some insight into the general idea, consider the function `f(x,y) = x^2 + y^2` and how we might move in small steps to values that minimize this function.
+This is where things begin to get a little difficult, but we can begin to get some insight into how this minimization works.
+We consider the relatively simple function `f(x,y) = x^2 + y^2` and how we might move in small steps to values that minimize the value of this function.

 `gradf(x,y)` is the gradient of `f(x,y)`.
 The gradient is a function.
-It takes two coordinates as a position and returns two coordinates in the direction of steepest ascent.
+It takes two coordinates as a point in the space and returns two coordinates in the direction of steepest ascent.

 `gradf(x,y) = [[(delf)/(delx)(x,y)], [(delf)/(dely)(x,y)]] = [[2x],[2y]] `.

-So, for example, if the starting-point is `(1,3)`, the direction of steepest ascent is toward
+If the starting-point is `(1,3)` for the ascent, the direction of steepest ascent is toward

 `[[2*1],[2*3]] = [[2],[6]] `